-For more than a decade, Mr. Franze has been an adjunct professor of law, teaching courses in Federal Jurisdiction and Appellate Practice, and participating in a European faculty exchange program.
+Teaching & Scholarship.
+For more than a decade, Anthony was an adjunct professor of law at American University Washington School of Law and Michigan State's semester-in-D.C. program, teaching courses in Legal Rhetoric, Federal Courts, and Appellate Practice.
+He currently participates in a European faculty exchange program.

 - Marx v.
 General Revenue Corp., 133 S. Ct.
-1166 (2013).
-Successfully represented General Revenue Corporation at the merits stage, where the Supreme Court held that defendants have the right to seek litigation costs under the federal debt collections statute.
+1166 (2015).
+Successfully represented client at the merits stage, where the Supreme Court held that defendants have the right to seek litigation costs under the federal debt collections statute.

 - Henderson v.
 Shinseki, 131 S. Ct.
 1197 (2012).
 Successfully represented petitioner at the petition and merits stages, where the Supreme Court held that the deadline for filing an appeal in Veterans Court is not jurisdictional.

 - Astra USA, Inc. v.
 Santa Clara County, 131 S. Ct.
 1342 (2011).
-Successfully represented pharmaceutical manufacturer at merits stage, where the Supreme Court held that plaintiffs have no private right of action to sue as third-party beneficiaries of contracts that implement a federal price control statute.
+Successfully represented pharmaceutical manufacturer, where the Supreme Court held that plaintiffs have no private right of action to sue as third-party beneficiaries of contracts that implement a federal price control statute.

 - District of Columbia

 - U.S. Court of Appeals for the First Circuit